justinmtech/Aqua/README.md

 # Aqua
-A collection of Bukkit/Spigot utilities to improve workflow and readability.
+A collection of Bukkit/Spigot utilities to help you stay in flow, save time and reduce clutter.

 # Utility Classes
 - Color - Fetch traditional or hex colors without "translateAlternateColorCodes" (assume & char)